siscia/HotelRevolution2014s/doc/ass1.md

 Giovanni Pelosi, Sara Zanzottera, Gianpaolo Branca and Simone Mosciatti

+# Specification

+The system will be a Back-Office information system.

+The system implement the functions of:

++ Decision Support System, because will help decide what room offer to who.

+# Why Hotel Revolution 2014s ?

+How to manage the booking of rooms in a big hotel, including the assigment of rooms to big groups or guest with particular request (smokers, pets, disabilities, etc...)

 # Requirements of the system

 The system help in a useful and friendly way the staff in the hotel managment.